Skip to main content

 • On Thursday, the Montana Chapter of Backcountry Hunters and Anglers and the Public Land Water Access Association filed a lawsuit in Lewis and Clark County District Court challenging Montana Fish, Wildlife and Parks' position that corner crossing is unlawful.

-• Lieutenant Governor Kristen Juras defended the state's position during a May 13 presentation to the Environmental Quality Council, arguing corner crossing constitutes trespassing in airspace up to 200 feet above private property.
+• Lieutenant Governor Kristen Juras defended FWP's position on May 13 during an Environmental Quality Council presentation, arguing corner crossing constitutes airspace trespass and citing state drone laws prohibiting flight below 200 feet without permission.

-• Montana Chapter of BHA Chair Jake Schwaller stated, "we fundamentally disagree with the Department on this issue and believe this must now be decided before a neutral court."
-Plaintiffs seek to nullify the memo.
+• Jake Schwaller, Chair of the Montana Chapter of BHA, stated the groups 'fundamentally disagree with the Department' and believe the issue 'must now be decided before a neutral court,' seeking to nullify the memo.

 Insights by Ground AI